 Partitioned Tables and Indexes

 SQL Server supports table and index partitioning.
 The data of partitioned tables and indexes is divided into units that can be spread across more than one filegroup in a database.
 The data is partitioned horizontally, so that groups of rows are mapped into individual partitions.
 All partitions of a single index or table must reside in the same database.
 The table or index is treated as a single logical entity when queries or updates are performed on the data.
-Partitioned tables and indexes are not available in every edition of Microsoft SQL Server.
-For a list of features that are supported by the editions of SQL Server, see Features Supported by the Editions of SQL Server 2012.
+Prior to SQL Server 2016 SP!, partitioned tables and indexes were not available in every edition of SQL Server.
+For a list of features that are supported by the editions of SQL Server, see Features Supported by the Editions of SQL Server 2016.

 Partitioning large tables or indexes can have the following manageability and performance benefits.